The Treasure of the Sierra Madre: Historical setting

 The novel is set in the decade following the global upheavals of the First World War and social revolutions in Russia and Mexico.
 The United States is an emerging economic and political power.
 European and US corporations are aggressively seeking foreign markets, natural resources and cheap labor.
-Elements within the Catholic Church are struggling to retain their authority as liberal Mexican administrations institute social reforms, including an 8-hour day, literacy programs and health care.
+Elements within the Catholic Church are struggling to retain their religious freedom as anticlerical Mexican administrations institute social reforms, including an 8-hour day, literacy programs and health care.
 This is the context of the story.

 Plot

 The author employs a third person-omniscient in a dramatic-progressive structure, where Howard is the focal character.
 Three stories within a story provide historical and social significance for the outer narrative.

 Summary

 The story opens in the oil boomtown of Tampico, Mexico in the early 1920s.
 Dobbs, an expatriate who hails from “an industrial American city” is unemployed, penniless and reduced to bumming spare change from American tourists.
 Loitering on Tampico's main plaza, he collects a number of generous handouts from well-to-do men who wear white suits.
 To Dobbs’ dismay, he discovers that he has been accosting the same individual repeatedly.
 The irate tourist at last upbraids the panhandler, dismissing him with a half-peso tip.

 At the Hotel Oso Negro (the Black Bear Hotel), a vermin-infested flophouse, Dobbs pays for a cot and a cold shower at 50 centavos per night.
 The hotel clientele comprises both employed and unemployed international workers, as well as a number of gamblers, thieves and tramps.
 The Oso Negro, nevertheless, is operated efficiently by its sharp-eyed front desk clerks.
 The guests themselves collectively provide a degree of good order and security.

 In a café, a young Mexican lottery vendor exhorts Dobbs to purchase a ticket.
 Dobbs insults the boy, but finally consents to risk his last 20 centavos on the drawing.

 Dobbs lands a gig unloading agricultural machinery at four pesos per day.
 Desperate for better wages, he joins a rigging crew as a roughneck, run by American contractor Pat McCormick.
 A shrewd bidder on lucrative drilling projects, McCormick has a reputation for fast-paced operations and high productivity.
 He postures as an anti-capitalist and comrade to revolutionaries so as to win the loyalty of his newly arrived European laborers, who are sympathetic to Bolshevism.
 Americans are wise to his phony appeals to worker solidarity and McCormick avoids hiring them.
 The pay is $8 a day, less $1.80 for meals.
 The crews work 18-hour shifts, seven days a week for the duration of the project and no overtime pay.
 Mexican labor is never hired due to their national eight-hour day provision.
 When the rigging job is completed, the crew is sent back to Tampico to await payment.
 McCormick advances a few employees 5% of their pay.
 Dobbs argues for and gets 30% of his earning in cash.